eth-protocol-fellows/protocol-studies/docs/wiki/protocol/design-rationale.md

 # [Protocol Design Philosophy](#protocol-design-philosophy)

-> :warning: This article is a [stub](https://en.wikipedia.org/wiki/Wikipedia:Stub), help the wiki by [contributing](/contributing.md) and expanding it.

 These are the core tenets that sparked the work on Ethereum's architeture and imlementation.

 - **Simplicity**: